giacomocerre/recogito-annotorious-angular9/README.md

 # Initialize recogito/openseadragon-annotorious for Angular 9

-This project is adn example for the initialization of openseadragon-annotorious in Angular 9 and it was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.2.
+This project is an example for the initialization of openseadragon-annotorious in Angular 9 and it was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.2.

 ## Initialization